zoran-cuckovic/QGIS-terrain-shading/index.md

 *Denoise* will apply a 3x3 average filter, as above.

 **Remarks** -- Algorithm calculation time is directly dependant on the radius of analysis.
-For more information on scientific concepts behind ambient occlusion, see the [post on LandscapeArchaeology.org](https://LandscapeArchaeology.org/2020/ambient-occlusion)
+For more information on scientific concepts behind ambient occlusion, see the [post on LandscapeArchaeology.org](https://LandscapeArchaeology.org/2020/ambient-occlusion).

 ### Hillshade
 This algorithm calculates surface shading - hillshade - for elevation models.
-The method is based on [Laplacian refelctance](https://en.wikipedia.org/wiki/Lambertian_reflectance).
+The method is based on Lambert's reflectance model.

 *Sun direction* and *sun angle* parmeters define horizontal and vertical position of the light source, where 0° is on the North, 90° on the East and 270° on the West.